-Deliver or mail the completed form UMass Dartmouth W-9S Form to the address provided on the W-9S form.
+To provide your SSN or ITIN you must complete and return the UMass Dartmouth W-9S Form to the address provided on the W-9S form.
 Do not email the form.
 Email is not a secure way to transmit personal information.

 When will my 1098-T tax form be available, and how can I get it?

 In accordance with requirements of the Tax Relief Act of 1997, the 1098-T tax credit form is intended to provide you with information to assist you in determining your eligibility for possible Hope Credits or Lifetime Learning Credits.
 This tax credit form will be mailed on or before January 31 each year.
 If you do not receive your 1098-T tax credit form, please contact the Bursar's Office at 508-999-8832.
 If the information on the 1098-T is incorrect, please leave a message on the Tax Credit Line for assistance: 508-999-8919.

 Students can obtain their tax information by logging into COIN Student Self-Service account.
 Once logged in, under the Finance section of the Student Center, select View 1098-T and select the appropriate year.